-- 1. An independently facilitated assessment process that: - Takes account of behavioural strategy- allowing information and facts to be shared and debate stimulated (enable different viewpoints to be expressed, discuss uncertainties) - Uses collective intelligence with multi-disciplinary staff in attendance - 2.
-Tests, with the group, at the beginning any "show stoppers"; reasons why any areas are "no-goes" - 3.
-Individual scores are considered then discussed and challenged so that a shared view (score) is obtained rather than adding and averaging the scores - 4.
-Gaps or parking lot issues are recorded for subsequent follow-up
+- 1. An independently facilitated assessment process by Ree Anderson Consulting Ltd that: - " Takes account of behavioural strategy- allowing information and facts to be shared and debate stimulated (enable different viewpoints to be expressed, discuss uncertainties). - " Uses collective intelligence with multi-disciplinary staff in attendance. - 2.
+Tests, with the group, at the beginning any "show stoppers"; reasons why any areas are "no-goes". - 3.
+Individual scores are considered then discussed and challenged so that a shared view (score) is obtained rather than adding and averaging the scores. - 4.
+Gaps or parking lot issues are recorded for subsequent follow-up.